hindmasj/my-kudu-cluster/README.md

 If you did the previous Impala actions then the answer should be 2.

-### Manipulating Spark Data
+### Loading Spark Data

+Create a test file with some dates in epoch millis.
+Use ````date -d 2020-12-14T01:23:45Z '+%s'```` for example.
+The result is in seconds so you need to add 3 zeroes to get milliseconds, which is what java will normally provide.

-Load a dataframe from file.
+The load a dataframe from the file.

 ````
 val df=spark.read.json("test-data.json")